High School Curriculum

 SPEECH State ID #01151A000

-11th & 12th Grade –(10th upon consent of the instructor) One Semester - 0.5 Credit Per Semester
+11th & 12th Grade - (10th grade upon consent of the instructor)

 This course is a graduation requirement and is designed so that students learn to communicate effectively.
 The student must communicate in interpersonal, small group, and public speaking situations.
 The focus will be on research for the speech, organization, and delivery.
 Speeches include: informative, demonstrative, persuasive, and commemorative.

-Journalism State ID #11101A000
+JOURNALISM State ID #11101A000

 11th & 12th Grade – One Full Year – 1.0 Credit Per Year

 Prerequisite: Application must be completed and submitted to the instructor.
-Admittance is based on attendance, application, and teacher recommendation.
+Admittance is based on

 Students will be responsible for writing articles for the local newspaper and producing the yearbook.
 The course will focus on writing, interviewing, design, layout, news reporting, desktop publishing and photography skills.